hieplpvip/ctf-writeup/hcmus-ctf-2021-qualification-round/bank2/README.md

 }
 ```

-We use buffer overflow to overwrite `balance` with 420420 to pass the check:
+We exploit buffer overflow to overwrite `balance` with 420420 to pass the check:

 ```py
 from pwn import *